ksalzke/templates-for-omnifocus/README.md

 The user is prompted to select a template (from the projects included in the templates folder).
 If a template project is already selected, the prompt is not shown and the selected template is used.
 ![Prompt to choose template](https://user-images.githubusercontent.com/16893787/142519500-f0c0e1f3-8c89-4825-9dde-413660b19e6b.png)

+Optionally, on-hold templates can be excluded from this list; this setting is located in Preferences.

 ### 2. Select a destination _(if applicable)_

 The `getDestination` function is used to determine where the new project should be created.
 (This skips the below dialogue if a folder is specified in the note, as in our example template above.)